OGRECave/ogre/Docs/src/tutorials/setup.md

     ...
 }
 ```
 in the constructor we set our application name.
-The ogre configuration files will be stored in a system dependant location specific to our app.
+The ogre configuration files will be stored in a system dependent location specific to our app.
 @snippet Samples/Tutorials/Bootstrap.cpp constructor

 to handle input events, we then override the according method